eddie0329/vue3-use-modal/README.md

 ## 🎨 vue-use-modal

 `vue-use-modal` is vue3(vue-next) plugin that provide easy use of modal.
-Not only component based but also let using modal either **asynchronous or synchronous behavior**.
+It is not only component based but also lets using modal either **asynchronous or synchronous** behavior.

-> 🚨 `vue-use-modal` is not compatitable with vue2.
+> 🚨 Caution: `vue-use-modal` is not compatitable with vue2.

 ## 🛠 Installation